DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 It was similar to the migration of birds.

-Spirits had a tendency to frequently migrate from their nests each dozen of years.
+Spirits had a tendency to frequently migrate from their nests every dozen of years.
 But the reason was unclear.

-"But there is a chance that some remain on lookout, is it not?"
+"But there is a chance that some still remain on lookout, right?"

 [There will be few at most.
-We've been requested to intercept them in case we'll have an encounter.
+We've been requested to intercept them in case we have an encounter.
-Put it simply: While Yurun Resistance welcomes us, they also intend to test us at the same time.]
+Put it simply: While Yurun Resistance welcomes us, they also intend to test us out at the same time.]

-Just few spirits.
+Just a few spirits.
-If they would go all out against them, it wouldn't be a serious threat.
+If they went all out against the enemy, it wouldn't be a serious threat.

-[For us it would be welcoming experience.
+[For us it would be a welcoming experience.
-Before full blown confrontation with spirits, I believe it would be valuable for us to gain experience fighting them right now]
+Before a full blown confrontation with the spirits, I believe it would be valuable for us to gain experience fighting them right now]

 "Therefore heading straight to it, huh..."

-Just beyond the horizon shadow of the city could be spotted with naked eye.
+The shadow of the city could be spotted just beyond the horizon with the naked eye.

-On these vast plains, illuminated by intense rays of sun, queer scenery appeared in front of Kai's own eyes.
+On these vast plains, illuminated by intense rays of sun, a queer scenery appeared in front of Kai's own eyes.

 ...Shining ruins.

-Steel buildings were covered by something moss-like, casting lights.
+Steel buildings were covered by something moss-like, emitting lights.

 Was it spider threads or maybe <a href="https://en.wikipedia.org/wiki/Hypha">hyphae</a>?

 It looked like a shining object d'art.
-Once a human city, it had been transformed into bizarre [nest].
+Once a human city, it had been transformed into a bizarre [nest].

 _Demons just use human's cities as it is when they snatch it._

-_Foreign gods are not living in human cities at all and instead letting it to get consumed by the forest._
+_Foreign gods are not living in human cities at all and instead letting them get consumed by the forest._

 But spirits were different.

-They just transform city's buildings into completely different thing.
+They just transform city's buildings into completely different things.
-One had to wonder just what kind of life form could make such nest.
+One had to wonder just what kind of life form could make such a nest.

 "Whew...
 That's gross.
-Buildings are completely covered in something like bluish mold."
+The buildings are completely covered in something like bluish mold."

 "Ashlan, turn a bit to the right now.
 We don't really need to go through the center of these ruins.
 Whenever possible we should go by the edge of the city."

-As they were going through ruins that became a nest to the spirits.
+As they were going through the ruins that became a nest to the spirits.
 In order to pass this eerie building even a second faster, they started to raise the speed.

 "Rinne, just to be sure, did you have to fight spirits before?"